No-Country/s10-13-m-express-next/apiReadme.md

 localhost:3001/api/auth/google
 ```

-If authentication is successful, the user will be redirected to the client application and in the url you will see `userId` as query parameters.
+If authentication is successful, the user will be redirected to the client application and in the url you will see `userId` and `sessionId` as query parameters.

-You can use the `userId` to make request to the [Users API](#users-api) to get the user's details.
+You can use the `sessionId` to make request to the [Users API](#users-api) to get the user's details.

 You must make a request to the `/auth/verify` endpoint to verify the session.
 Check the [Verify Session](#verify-session) section for more details.

-**Important:** in determine cases, you have to send userId in headers to pass a verification middleware.
+**Important:** in determine cases, you have to send sessionId in headers to pass a verification middleware.

 **Axios example test request:**